Manningtree: Smallest town claim

+As part of the 1974 reforms, each parish council was given the right to declare its parish to be a town, allowing it to take the title of town council and give the chair of the council the title of mayor.
+Manningtree Parish Council exercised this right in 1998, becoming Manningtree Town Council.
+Since then it has claimed to be the smallest town by land area in England, although its population exceeds that of Fordwich in Kent, which was also the smallest town by land area prior to 1998.

+In 2009, proposals were considered for merging Manningtree with Mistley and Lawford to form a single parish.
+The merger was not pursued.

 Geography

 Manningtree is on Holbrook Bay, part of the River Stour in the north of Essex.
 It is the eastern edge of Dedham Vale.

+Manningtree's built up area as defined by the Office for National Statistics following the 2021 census extends beyond the parish boundary to the east to include part of Mistley parish, and also includes some eastern fringes of Lawford parish.
+A separate Lawford built up area is identified which immediately abuts the Manningtree built up area.
+The Manningtree built up area had a population in 2021 of 1,761 and the adjacent Lawford built up area had a population of 4,579.

 Nearby villages include Dedham, Mistley, Lawford, Wrabness and Brantham.

 Transport

 Manningtree railway station is on the Great Eastern Main Line and provides regular, direct services to London, Norwich and Harwich.
+The station is actually located in the parish of Lawford.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury TV transmitter.

+The town is served by both BBC Essex and BBC Radio Suffolk.
+Other radio stations including Heart East, Greatest Hits Radio Essex, and Actual Radio.

+Harwich and Manningtree Standard is the town's local newspaper which publishes on Fridays.

 In fiction

-Manningtree features in Ronald Bassett's 1966 novel Witchfinder General and in A.K.
-Blakemore's 2021 novel The Manningtree Witches.
+Manningtree features in Ronald Bassett's 1966 novel Witchfinder General and in A. K. Blakemore's 2021 novel The Manningtree Witches.

-In Shakespeare’s Henry IV Part I (Act 2 Scene 4), Flastaff is referred to as “that roasted Manningtree ox“.
+In Shakespeare’s Henry IV Part I (Act 2 Scene 4), Falstaff is referred to as “that roasted Manningtree ox“.
 This was marked in 2000 with a sculpture of an ox in the town centre.

-A.K.
-Blakemore's 2021 novel, The Manningtree Witches, is set in the town.
+A. K. Blakemore's 2021 novel, The Manningtree Witches, is set in the town.
 The novel won the Desmond Elliott Prize 2021, being described by the judges as "a stunning achievement."